rdfostrich/article-jws2018-ostrich/content/fundamentals.md

 Our storage approach consists of three different indexes that are used for storing additions and deletions in different triple component orders, namely: `SPO`, `POS` and `OSP`.
-These indexes are tree-based, which means the starting triple for any triple pattern can be found in logarithmic time, and next triples can be found by iterating through the links between each tree leaf.
+These indexes are <span style="color: red">Miel: be more specific about tree-based.
+It's a balaced tree at least.</span>tree-based, thereby, the starting triple for any triple pattern can be found in logarithmic time.
+Consequently, the triples can be found by iterating through the links between each tree leaf.
 [](#triple-pattern-index-mapping) shows an overview of which triple patterns can be mapped to which index.
 In contrast to [other approaches](cite:cites rdf3x,hexastore),
 we use three indexes instead of all six possible component orders, because we only aim to reduce the iteration scope of the lookup tree for any triple pattern.
-For each possible triple pattern, we now have an index in which the first triple component can be located in logarithmic time, and the terminating element of the result stream can be identified without necessarily having iterate to the last value of the tree.
+For each possible triple pattern, we now have an index that locates the first triple component in logarithmic time, and identifies the terminating element of the result stream without necessarily having iterate to the last value of the tree.
-Other approaches are typically also interested in ensuring the triple order of the result stream, so that more efficient stream joining algorithms can be used, such as sort-merge join.
+For some scenarios, it might be benefetial to ensure to order the triples in the result stream, so that more efficient stream joining algorithms can be used, such as sort-merge join.
 If this would be needed, `OPS`, `PSO` and `SOP` indexes could optionally be added so that all possible triple orders would be available.